chen-zc/CS61A/README.md

 2. Maps:

-    An engine for restaurant recommandation based on user's history of restraunt ratings using machine learning.
+    An engine for restaurant recommandation based on user's history of restaurant ratings using machine learning.
-    Shown by a Voronoi diagram on a Map.
+    The recommanded restaurants are shown by a Voronoi diagram on a Map.

 3. Ants: